Last updated: March 25, 2025

 I've taught both formally and informally, across various topics and levels.
-I primarily teach introductory computer science courses, but I've also taught courses on human-computer interaction, web development, and more.
-I've also taught workshops on various topics, including research, design, and development.
+I primarily teach introductory computer science courses, but I've also taught workshops/bootcamps on human-computer interaction, web development, and more.
+What I teach tends to intersect with my research interests, but also the broader spaces of design and software development.

 Prior to 2023, the majority of my teaching (courses and workshops) have been published to STEMpump, an edtech nonprofit I founded.
 All further teaching-related content will be published here.